a-virginian/a-virginian.github.io/journal/entries/math.md

  |7        |49          |
  |8        |64          |

-In this situation the largest perfect square would be 25.
-Next you would seperate the radical into two.
-The eqaution would now look like this **$4\sqrt{25}\sqrt{2}$** .
-Next simplify the the perfect square and multiply it with the number not squared.
+In this situation, the largest perfect square would be 25.
+Next, you would seperate the radical into two.
+The eqaution would now look like this: **$4\sqrt{25}\sqrt{2}$** .
+Next, simplify the the perfect square and multiply it with the number not squared.
 The equation is now solved and would look like this:

 $$20\sqrt{2}$$

 ## Perfect Cubes and Other Radicals

 Simplifying other racidals is just like simplifying sqaure roots.
 First you divide the radicand by a number to the power of the index. for example, if we have a cube root you use cubes.
-Also if the index is a odd number, the root can be a negative number if its even it can't be negative.
-If there are variables you can divde the variable by the index.
+Also, if the index is a odd number, the root can be a negative number.
+If it is even, it can't be negative.
+If there are variables, you can divde the variable by the index.

 # Multiplying, Adding and Subtracting